mgallegos213/graph-hackathon-721-marketplace/README.md

 The subgraph monitors and indexes all ERC-721 transactions across OpenSea, X2Y2, and LooksRare Marketplace Explorer: https://thegraph.com/explorer/subgraphs/B333F7Ra4kuVBSwHFDfH9x9N1341GYHvdfpV94KY8Gmv

-Unfortunately it seems that OpenSea recently migrated to their new SeaPort contract, so additional support is needed.
+Unfortunately it seems that OpenSea recently migrated to their new SeaPort contract, so additional support was added via a separate subgraph call.